Performance and Accountability Report

 Our long-range goal is to take a leadership role in the development of codes and standards for accessibility.
 We work with model codes organizations and voluntary consensus standards groups that develop and periodically revise codes and standards affecting accessibility.
 We have voting membership in several codes and standards organizations and monitor or are actively involved in the development or revision of dozens of other codes and standards affecting accessibility.

 We believe this goal enhances our credibility as a knowledgeable source of information regarding technical aspects of accessibility.
-Additionally, by working cooperatively with model codes organizations and standards-setting organizations, federal and private codes and standards will be more similar, or harmonized, and the Access Board will be more alert to non-federal influences affecting our constituencies.
+Additionally, by working cooperatively with model codes organizations and voluntary consensus standards groups, federal and private codes and standards will be more similar, or harmonized, and the Access Board will be more alert to non- federal influences affecting our constituencies.
 Harmonization between federal and private requirements will make it more likely that buildings and facilities will be accessible, thus reducing the necessity for complaints and litigation.

-Two Access Board members serve as members of the Technical Guidelines Development Committee and Board of Advisors, which provide recommendations to the Election Assistance Commission (EAC) under the Help America Vote Act.
+Two Access Board members serve as members of the Technical Guidelines Development Committee (TGDC) and Board of Advisors, which provide recommendations to the Election Assistance Commission (EAC) under the Help America Vote Act.
 We continue to work with the EAC in the development of updated Voluntary Voting System Guidelines (VVSG).
 The VVSG are a set of specifications and requirements against which voting systems can be tested to determine if the systems meet required standards.
-The EAC adopted the original VVSG 1.0 in December 2005.
-In March 2015, version 1.1 of the VVSG was adopted.
-This new version is a complete rewrite of the 2005 guidelines and addresses the next generation of voting systems.
-The guidelines are voluntary.
-States may decide to adopt them entirely or in part.
-Almost immediately following the adoption of VVSG 1.1, a public working group process was developed to help inform the development of the next iteration of voluntary voting system guidelines, VVSG 2.0.
-A draft of the VVSG 2.0 is being circulated by the EAC with an anticipated adoption in 2018.

 We are also a member of the Interagency Committee on Standards Policy, which is the body that is responsible for overseeing the use of standards by federal agencies in accordance with the National Technology Transfer and Advancement Act.